National Assembly for Wales: GlossaryTop

 Subordinate Legislation: Subordinate Legislation is also referred to as secondary legislation, delegated legislation or statutory instruments.
 It includes orders, regulations, rules and schemes, and can include statutory guidance and local orders.

-Supplementary Budget Motion: The third stage in the Budget process, a supplementary budget motion can be moved by a Welsh Minister at any time before, during or after the financial year to which it applies (ie. any time after the annual budget motion has been passed).
-The purpose of the supplementary budget is to request authorisation for in-year changes to the annual budget motion.
+Supplementary Budget Motion: A supplementary budget motion can be moved by a Welsh Minister at any time before, during or after the financial year to which it applies (ie. any time after the Annual Budget Motion has been passed).
+The purpose of the supplementary budget is to request authorisation for in-year changes to the Annual Budget Motion.

 Temporary Chair: Each committee has the power to appoint a temporary chair in the absence of its chair.